makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

   on par with their supervised translation language modeling (TLM) objective
   * given our focus on unsupervised learning, we decided to not use the TLM obj

-### Simplifying multilingual tokenization with Sentence Piece.
-The
+### Simplifying multilingual tokenization with Sentence Piece

 * different language-specific tokenization tools used by mBERT and XLM-100
-  * make these models more difficult to use on raw text.
-Instead,
+  * make these models more difficult to use on raw text
   * we train a Sentence Piece model (SPM) and apply it directly on raw text
   * [no] loss in performance
     [compared to] language-specific preprocessing and byte-pair encoding (fg 7)